Querying Tanium

 Tanium provides endpoint visibility at unmatched speed and scale.
-Leveraging this high fidelity data about an organization’s IT and Security can power an endless variety of integrations.
+Leveraging this high fidelity IT and Security data can bring tremendous value to other systems in an organization.
+This is the most common integration scenario for Tanium partners and customers.
 You can get hardware and software information directly from the source: the endpoints themselves.
-Whether you need basic Asset Information like Operating System and Patch Status or something more complex like an endpoint’s Risk Score or latest Compliance Assessment, Tanium is the best source.
-For a list of the data points you can query from Tanium, a Sensor Inventory list is provided.
+Whether you need basic Asset information like Operating System and Patch Status, or something more complex like an endpoint’s Risk Score or latest Compliance Assessment, Tanium is the best source.

 Methods